At last! The event you have been dreaming of for years has come to pass – you were so excited at the prospect of retiring but now what?

 According to Thought Catalog, ‘When you regulate your daily actions, you deactivate your fight or flight instincts because you’re no longer confronting the unknown’, so some sort of routine is absolutely beneficial.

-Having a discipline like writing a blog which still allows you to make your own schedule could be just the job.
+Having a discipline like writing a blog that still allows you to make your own schedule could be just the job.

 You still have a lot to offer!
 Just because you are no longer in the job market doesn’t mean that you can’t make a contribution to the world.
 What a shame if all of your knowledge and experience were left unshared.